 Choosing an advisor

 All our programs are thesis-based, which means choosing an advisor is a vitally important decision.
-Please consider the Guidance for Prospective Graduate Students, written by faculty in Environment & Geography and Geological Sciences.
+Please carefully consider the questions raised in Guidance for Prospective Graduate Students.

 For other program requirements please see individual program listings: